BC Employment Law Firm

 Expanding Our Access to Employees

-In 2016, the firm sought to expand its services to further reaches of B.C. by launching a virtual law practice.
-The aim is to ensure that all workers in B.C. have access to quality, responsive employment legal advice, regardless of their proximity to a major city.
+Long before the pandemic, HHBG was one of the first firms to offer a virtual law practice.
+The aim then (and now) is to ensure that all workers in B.C. have access to quality, responsive employment legal advice, regardless of their proximity to a major city.

 HHBG is one of B.C.’s first plaintiff’s side employment law boutiques serving British Columbians for over 20 years.
 While Dick has now retired, Nicole, Kelly, and Michael carry on the firm’s original mission to provide quality legal services to the province’s workers, and have fun together while doing so.